joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   2. Outside help
     - It's easier for someone to help you out if you tell them what you're trying to do.
 Imagine looking at someone's math homework, but they've written extremely messy all over the place.
-How are you going to know what they're doing unless you keep asking them over and over what they're trying to do?
+How are you going to know what they're doing unless you keep asking them over and over what they wrote down?

 Getting into a habit of creating psuedocode will help you in the longrun, especially with larger projects.